ballerina-platform/ballerina-dev-website/public/spec/time/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the Time standard library of [Ballerina language](https://ballerina.io/), which provides time generation and conversion APIs.
+This is the specification for the Time Ballerina library of [Ballerina language](https://ballerina.io/), which provides time generation and conversion APIs.

 The Time library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.